Rokiis1/roadmap/frameworks/fastapi/1_level/1_level_fastapi.md

 @app.get("/items/{item_id}")
 def get_item(item_id):
+    try:
+        item_id = int(item_id)
+    except ValueError:
+        raise HTTPException(status_code=400, detail="Invalid item id")

-    if item_id != "1":
+    if item_id != 1:
         raise HTTPException(status_code=404, detail="Item not found")

     return {"item_id": item_id}
 ```

+Values coming from the URL are received as strings.
+When numeric behavior is required, the value must be converted explicitly.
+If conversion fails, the request represents invalid input and an error response is returned.

-When the condition is met, the exception is raised.
-The route function does not continue executing.
+When an `HTTPException` is raised, the route function stops executing immediately.
 FastAPI catches the exception and generates an HTTP response using the provided status code and message.

 The `status_code` describes the type of error.
 The `detail` value becomes part of the response body and is returned to the client.